Nexusoft/Mining-Pool/README.md

     "wallet_ip"             // the ip the NXS wallet listens to.
 Needed for API calls "auth_user"             // Username used for BasicAuth REST.
     "auth_pw"               // Password used for BasicAuth REST.
-    "reward_calc_update_interval"   // Optional, default=300, time in seconds updating the mining_info for the API
+    "ssl_crt_file"          // path and filename to ssl crt file.
+Used for REST api "ssl_pem_file"          // path and filename to ssl pem file.
+Used for REST api "reward_calc_update_interval"   // Optional, default=300, time in seconds updating the mining_info for the API

     "devices"              // Array where GPU models can be added with hashrate and power_consumption.
 This is the data for the reward_calculation site if the frontend.